 This applies to students registered for any Motorcycle Training Course.

-The Center for Workforce and Community Education at the Community College of Rhode Island is the institution’s office responsible for coordinating motorcycle safety training courses.
+The Workforce Partnerships at the Community College of Rhode Island is the institution’s office responsible for coordinating motorcycle safety training courses.